Syvxn/AiMO-Project/README.md

 Files ending in .tscn are scenes, files ending in .gd are GDScript scripts.
 Most scripts are attached to scenes of the same name.
-Autlodoad scripts are made globally available at runtime.
+Autoload scripts are made globally available at runtime.
 Some nodes/scenes might have small built-in scripts that aren't saved separately.

 ```